Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Effect of Prosthetic Stiffness Changes

 \subsubsection{Effect of Prosthetic Stiffness on Energy Consumption}

-If the dynamics of body motion such as joint power can be computed, it allows us to simulate energy consumption during running.
-Among the three conditions, the metabolic costs of transport (COT) $E_{COT}$, the energy to move 1 m per 1 kg of body mass, are calculated from the joint mechanical work as follows:
+If the dynamics of body motion, such as joint power, can be computed, energy consumption during running can be simulated.
+Among the three conditions, the CoT $E_{\rm CoT}$, the energy to move 1 m per 1 kg of body mass, are calculated from the joint mechanical work as follows:

-where $E_{\mathrm{joint}}$ represents the positive mechanical work by all joints, and $n$ is the number of joints. $\alpha_{e} = 0.8$ is the energy transfer efficiency \cite{riddick2022}, $m$ is the total body mass including the prosthesis, and $d$ is the distance traveled during the simulation time $T$.
+where $E_{\tau}$ represents the positive mechanical work performed by all joints, and $n$ is the number of joints. $\alpha_{e} = 0.8$ is the energy transfer efficiency \cite{riddick2022}, $m$ is the total body mass including the prosthesis, and $d$ is the distance traveled during the simulation time $T$.

-Fig. \ref{fig:energy_cost} shows the COT $E_{COT}$ under the three conditions.
-Under the {\it Nominal} conditions, the running COT is 4.3 J/kg·m, the smallest value.
-The black line indicates the mean and standard error range of the COT for different prosthetic categories, measured in unilateral transtibial amputees using gas analysis with the same running speed conditions \cite{beck2017}.
-The simulated values under all three conditions are within this range.
+Fig. \ref{fig:energy_cost} shows the CoT $E_{\rm CoT}$ under the three stiffness conditions.
+Under the {\it Nominal} condition, the running CoT is 4.3 J/kg·m, which is the smallest value among the three conditions.
+The black line indicates the mean and standard error range of the CoT reported in \cite{beck2017}, which was measured in unilateral transtibial amputees using gas analysis under the same running speed conditions.
+The simulated values under all three conditions fall within this reported range.